 Unable to work due to a severe medical condition, she had accumulated $30,000 in credit card debt.
 Still not working years later, she just cannot make the minimum monthly payments totaling about $800 per month.

 Her good friend, a former bankruptcy client, brought her in for a free consultation.

 I quickly saw the risk that she did not recognize.
-As the sole owner of the house, which she had inherited from her parents, she had no mortage (good because it kept her living costs down; but bad, because her New York homestead exemption was limited to $165,500, and the house was worth over $500,000).
-In other words, if she filed a chapter 7 bankruptcy petition, her bankruptcy trusee woud sell the house to pay her credit cards!
+As the sole owner of the house, which she had inherited from her parents, she had no mortgage (good because it kept her living costs down; but bad, because her New York homestead exemption, was limited to $165,500, and the house was worth over $500,000).
+In other words, if she filed a chapter 7 bankruptcy petition, her bankruptcy trustee would sell the house to pay her credit cards!

-After she overcome her initial shock, I counseled her on managing her life without the need for bankruptcy, and showed her how her current income would be enough to pay her current expenses.
+After she overcomes her initial shock, I counseled her on managing her life without the need for bankruptcy and showed her how her current income would be enough to pay her current expenses.

 I also reminded her how lucky she was that she had a nice place to live; that she did not have to sell her house; that she had enough money to make ends meet; and the reasons she should not be worried about the bill collectors.